ottojo/GPU_Programming/Summary/tessellation.md

 Usually, tessellation levels are dynamically calculated based on how far the object is from the camera!

+Tessellation of quads can be similarly controlled, although now there are four outer tessellation levels and two inner tessellation levels (one for each axis).

+Isolines require just two outer tessellation levels.

 ### Inputs
 Some inputs are again provided in a `gl_in[]`, providing for example the vertex